openwallet-foundation-labs/sd-jwt-js/README.md

   id: '1234',
 };

-// Define the disclosure frame to specify which claims should be disclosed const disclosureFrame: DisclosureFrame<typeof claims> = {
+// Issuer Define the disclosure frame to specify which claims can be disclosed const disclosureFrame: DisclosureFrame<typeof claims> = {
   _sd: ['firstname', 'lastname', 'ssn'],
 };

 // Issue a signed JWT credential with the specified claims and disclosure frame
-// return a Encoded SD JWT.
+// Return a Encoded SD JWT.
+Send the credential to the holder const credential = await sdjwt.issue(claims, privateKey, disclosureFrame);

+// Holder Receive the credential from the issuer and validate it
+// Return a boolean result
-const credential = await sdjwt.issue(claims, privateKey, disclosureFrame);
+const valid = await sdjwt.validate(credential, publicKey);

-// Define the presentation frame to specify which claims should be presented const presentationFrame = ['firstname', 'ssn'];
+// Holder Define the presentation frame to specify which claims should be presented
+// The list of presented claims must be a subset of the disclosed claims
+// the presentation frame is determined by the verifier or the protocol that was agreed upon between the holder and the verifier const presentationFrame = ['firstname', 'ssn'];

 // Create a presentation using the issued credential and the presentation frame
 // return a Encoded SD JWT.
-const presentation = await sdjwt.present(credential, presentationFrame);
+Send the presentation to the verifier const presentation = await sdjwt.present(credential, presentationFrame);

-// Define the required claims that need to be verified in the presentation const requiredClaims = ['firstname', 'ssn', 'id'];
+// Verifier Define the required claims that need to be verified in the presentation const requiredClaims = ['firstname', 'ssn', 'id'];

 // Verify the presentation using the public key and the required claims